Qinka/Qinka-Blog/post/haskell/overloadedlabels.md

 If everything worked, you will get an error, which is about ambiguous type.
 That is because the compiler do not know what kind of type is the `#id`.
 So you can try `(#id :: Int -> Int) 1`.
 That will work, and print 1.

-If you had saw the user guide of GHC, you will find out that the example in the guide is more complex than my.
+If you had seen the user guide of GHC, you will find out that the example in the guide is more complex than my.
 Because of the without functional dependencies, the compiler do not know the type, when using the OverloadedLabels extension.

 ## The Right Way to Use OverloadedLabels